-EFRAG QUESTION 8 - Probability recognition criteria

-- (a) Do you believe the move of the probability recognition criterion to measurement is a conceptual change and is not in conformity with the Framework? - (b) Do you believe that the new analysis provides adequate guidance on when an unconditional obligation should be recognised (obligating event) and, in particular, what level of uncertainty would preclude recognition? - (c) Do you agree with the proposals to the measurement of non-financial liabilities? - (a) We fully agree with EFRAG that the change is not in conformity with the Framework.
+7. Proposed amendments to IAS 37

+We fully agree with EFRAG that the change of the probability recognition criterion from recognition to measurement is not in conformity with the Framework.
 Paragraph 23 of the ED is inconsistent with paragraph 91 of the Framework.
 The Basis for Conclusions introduces the new concept of "stand-ready" obligation to justify that the changes are in conformity with the Framework.
 However, this concept was never publicly discussed or exposed.
-Conceptual change should be addressed in the context of a wide debate on the revision of the Framework. - (b) We agree with the alternative view of the dissenting Board member that the proposals do not provide adequate guidance on when an unconditional obligation should be recognised.
+Conceptual change should be addressed in the context of a wide debate on the revision of the Framework.

+We agree with the alternative view of the dissenting Board member that the proposals do not provide adequate guidance on when an unconditional obligation should be recognised.
 Under current IAS 37, the obligating event is not always easy to identity.
 The new proposal requires recognition of any liability whatever the uncertainty.
 The conditions for recognition are not clear and we find the examples in the Exposure draft of limited help for situations where the obligation event is not so obvious.
 The boundaries for judging of the uncertainty of the obligation are difficult to draw and it may lead to different accounting for the same situation.
-The Exposure Draft does not help to clarify this difficulty. - (c) The measurement proposals introduce a new methodology of measurement for liability.
+The Exposure Draft does not help to clarify this difficulty.

+The measurement proposals introduce a new methodology of measurement for liability.
 Moreover, these changes are not related to business combinations and could have been proposed later on.
 The change in recognition criteria will put more pressure on the measurement method for contingent liabilities.
 One of our main concerns regarding the change in the measurement is the reliability of the measurement.
 The Board seems to assume that any measure can be reliable.
-We encourage EFRAG to tackle this issue in its letter.